-Pursuant to Interim Measure 17, PacifiCorp adjusted instream flow releases in the Fall Creek bypass reach from 0.5 cubic feet per second (cfs) to 5 cfs on May 18, 2010.
+Pursuant to Interim Measure 17, PacifiCorp adjusted instream flow releases in the Fall Creek bypass reach from 0.5 cfs to 5 cfs on May 18, 2010.
 The additional instream flow release is being provided through an existing bypass culvert at the Fall Creek diversion dam.
 PacifiCorp's operations staff monitors this flow release during the course of their routine visits to the Fall Creek diversion dam to ensure that the instream flow is maintained.